-At St Luke's Church of England Aided Primary School we understand it is essential that people who are unsuitable are not allowed to enter the children's workforce or gain access to children.
+At St Luke's CE (A) Primary School we understand it is essential that people who are unsuitable are not allowed to enter the children's workforce or gain access to children.
 If our school must recruit new staff, we will continue to follow the relevant safer recruitment processes for our setting, including, as appropriate, relevant sections in part 3 of KCSIE.
-In response to COVID-19, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS ID checking to minimise the need for face-to-face contact.
+In response to COVID-19, we will consider and implement safe and appropriate processes to reduce the need face-to-face contact if required.

-During this current period if our school uses volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
+During this current period if our school uses volunteers, we will continue to follow the checking and risk assessment process as set out in KCSIE.
 Under no circumstances would we allow a volunteer who has not been checked to be left unsupervised or allowed to work in regulated activity.